 Your strategy

+The first step is to define your ideal future.
 Here are some key self-reflection questions to prompt your thinking.

 When I imagine my ideal life in 3-5 years from now